loginid1/php-lumen-integration/README.md

 #### Fill the environment variables

-To configure environment variables you will need to rename the `.env.example` file to `.env` and fill all the environment variables.
+To configure environment variables you will need make a copy of `.env.example` file and rename it to `.env` and fill all the environment variables.
 To have a better understanding of the variables please refer to this [section](#filling-the-environment-variables).

 ```
-$ mv .env.example .env
+$ cp .env.example .env
 ```

 #### Create the database